strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ## Setup a Strapi project for deployment

 Strapi uses [environment configurations](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md) to maintain multiple environments inside a single application.
-This section describes how to setup a production environment in a Strapi application.
+This section describes how to set up a production environment in a Strapi application.

 1. Add a production configuration environment by creating a sub-directory `./config/env/production`.
 2. Create `database.js` inside the `./config/env/production` directory.